-It can be challenging to find a dairy free chicken salad recipe, especially one with ranch dressing.
-Look no further than this Southwest BBQ Chicken Salad with Dairy Free Southwestern Buttermilk Ranch Dressing.
-It’s both a family dinner recipe AND a perfect recipe for meal prep!
+This Southwest BBQ Chicken Salad with Dairy Free Southwestern Buttermilk Ranch Dressing is a healthy, delicious family dinner recipe AND a perfect recipe for meal prep!

 As challenging as dinner can be, so, too, can work lunches.

 I work from home, and my husband works downtown.
 While it's easier in theory for me to eat healthy lunches working from home, I'm usually so strapped for time.
 I'm always working at lightning pace, trying to finish up as much work as possible before the kids get home.
 I often default to either eating a less satisfying "lunch snack" after they get home in the afternoon, or a less healthy grab-and-go lunch while I'm out running errands.

 So in trying to be better about both meal planning for dinners AND meal prep for work lunches, I've started making this dairy free chicken salad that fulfills both!